From Kiski Area to Broncos defensive coordinator, Woods takes career in stride

 A 1988 Kiski Area graduate who played cornerback and safety at Illinois State, Woods began coaching at Division III Muskingum University in 1992.

-Woods was all over the map for the next two-plus decades.
-He spent one spring as linebackers coach at Northwestern State (La.) and eight years coaching defensive backs with the Minnesota Vikings.
+Woods was all over the map for more than two decades.
+He spent one spring as linebackers coach at Northwestern State (La.) and eight years as Minnesota Vikings defensive backs coach.

 “From when I started and was a Division III coach at Muskingum all the way to where I am right now, it's all really been enjoyment because I'm doing what I want to do, what I love to do, and that's coach football,” Woods said.
 “From that standpoint, it hasn't been anything where I look back on my career as drudgery.
 It was really more of a learning experience every spot I was at.”